All Episodes

 Schumer's saying he's beyond criticism.

-A prosecutor's prosecutor means he's don't criticize him.
+A prosecutor's prosecutor means don't criticize him.

 This guy is flawless.

-This guy's perfect, is what Schumer's saying.
+This guy's perfect is what Schumer's saying.

 Well, okay, all well and good, but how does Schumer know this?